 Founder/project manager Nairobi

 The first time Maqulate left her birthplace Mathare, an expansive slum only a few square miles in an area that houses more than a half a million people in Nairobi, Kenya, she was only 16 years old and had learned how to read just three years earlier.
-She played football, a male dominated sport with passion which led to her being chosen as a delegate of a sports association that organizes leagues for the children of the slum to do a presentation at a conference on women’s participation and inclusion in sports in Zambia.
+She played football, with a passion which led to her being chosen as a delegate of a sports association that organizes leagues for the children of the slum to do a presentation at a conference on women’s participation and inclusion in sports in Zambia.
 She was awed by the opportunities at play that women had there.

 In 2014 Maqulate participated in the Global Sports Mentorship Program sponsored by the U.S. Department of State and espnW to pair emerging leaders from around the world with American female executives in the sports industry.
 Its goal is to create a network of women and girls whostrive to create positive change in their home countries through the power of sports.
 She was attached to Saatchi and Saatchi LA, a mentorship organization where she got an opportunity to interact with Oprah Winfrey, Evan Ryan (Assistant Secretary of State), Laura Gentile (President of EspnW) and Maria Shriver.

-After the program she came back to her organization where she has been running mentorship programmes for girls between 14 -16 years.
+She has been running mentorship programmes for girls between 14 -16 years.
 Because of these efforts, she was recently invited to a forum where U.S President Barack Obama had a candid conversation with the Kenya Civil Society, at the Deloitte-run Young African Leaders Initiative (YALI) Regional Leadership Centre during his state visit to Kenya where the president addressed retrogressive culture that treats women as second-class citizens, the power of educating the girl child and employment of women to maximize their potential in a global economy.

 She is now working with SWAGA and UNDP to promote Sports and Development and Peace in Marsabit County.